 Every prescription issued in the commonwealth by a practitioner shall meet the standards for format established by the department.
 Only by signing the prescription in accordance with the standards shall the practitioner validate the prescription.

-Except in cases where the practitioner has indicated “no substitution”, the pharmacist shall dispense a less expensive, reasonably available, interchangeable drug product as allowed by the most current formulary or supplement thereof.
+Except in cases where the practitioner has indicated ''no substitution'', the pharmacist shall dispense: an interchangeable abuse deterrent product if one exists; or, if none exists, a less expensive, reasonably available, interchangeable drug product as allowed by the most current formulary or supplement thereof.
 The pharmacist shall also indicate on the label in the following manner the fact of the interchange:

-In cases where the practitioner has instructed that the pharmacist dispense a brand name drug product, the pharmacist shall dispense the exact drug product as written by such practitioner.
+In cases where the practitioner has instructed that no substitution be made, the pharmacist shall dispense the exact drug product as written by such practitioner.

 In the event of noncompliance by a pharmacist or a practitioner, the drug purchaser or patient may inform the director of consumer affairs and business regulation of such noncompliance.
 Said director shall refer the matter to the board of registration in pharmacy and, where appropriate, to the board of registration in medicine, for appropriate action.